MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 Personalisation lets you decide which actions to show on the navigation and action bars and on Role Centres, and where to show them.
 You can show, hide, or move individual actions or action groups.

-In 2022 release wave 2 we provided more ways for you to make Business Central your own.
 The following video shows how you can personalise actions on pages and Role Centres.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE594m2]